umake/make/README.md

 To get the latest version, just type `make upgrade` and the newest Makefile will be automatically downloaded.
-If it is a submodule, `cd make && git pull origin master` will solve it.
+If it is a submodule, the same procedure will do it.

 ## Portability and Issues ##